 1. Should I buy a gift card that can be used anywhere?

-People love general-purpose (or open-loop) gift cards.
-These cards that bear the logo of Visa or another credit card payment network, are as good as cash because you're not limited to a single retailer or store like you are with retailer-specific gift cards.
+Many people love general-purpose (or open-loop) gift cards.
+These cards that bear the logo of Visa or another credit card payment network, are as good as cash because you're not limited to a single retailer or store as you are with retailer-specific gift cards.
 You can use them anywhere you can use that network's credit card.

 Problem is, they're also more costly.
 Purchase fees for Visa, MasterCard and American Express gift cards can add an extra $3 to $7 to your cost.